Contributing Factors in Accidents

 You didn't do anything wrong.
 Our Pennsylvania car accident lawyers can help.

 Auto accidents happen for a range of reasons in Johnstown, Altoona, State College and throughout Pennsylvania.
 Some of the top contributing factors include speeding, alcohol, texting and other distractions.
-But with 124,149 crashes reported in Pennsylvania in 2013, the reasons can vary widely.
-If you were injured in an accident, don’t hesitate to contact us at Marcus & Mack for a free consultation.
+But those reasons can vary widely.
+If you were injured in an accident, don't hesitate to contact us at Marcus & Mack for a free consultation.
 We will listen to you and discuss your options.